Ebenezer-group/onwards/ReadMe.md

 of the [input](https://github.com/Ebenezer-group/onwards/blob/master/example/example.mdl)
 and [output](https://github.com/Ebenezer-group/onwards/blob/master/example/example.mdl.hh).

+A compiler with 2020 C++ or newer is required to use the CMW.

 #### License
 The software is under the BSD license.
 Two of the files, quicklz.h and quicklz.c, are from another developer and